 Fasting has become a popular diet trend in recent years, but it has been commonplace in certain cultures for centuries.
 For example, religions and philosophies that practice fasting include Buddhism, Christianity, Islam, Judaism, Taoism, Jainism, and Hinduism.
 These fasts can last for a few hours or even a few weeks.
 During these religious fasts, most practitioners will eat at night and fast during the day.

 If you are relatively healthy and stay hydrated during a fast, fasting for a few days shouldn’t cause any issues.
 Most fasting diets, such as the 16/8 and 12/12 intermittent fasting diets, are safe for healthy individuals.
-However, most doctors recommend fasting for a long period of time.
+However, most doctors do not recommend fasting for a long period of time.

 This is because your body needs vitamins, minerals, and other nutrients from food in order to function properly.
 If you don't get enough, you can have symptoms such as fatigue, dizziness, constipation, dehydration, and not being able to tolerate cold temperatures.
 Fasting too long can be life-threatening.
 If you have diabetes, you should avoid even short fasts as it can lead to dangerous dips and spikes in blood sugar.
 Women who are pregnant or breastfeeding should also avoid fasting.